Traders keep oil in Asian storage for later sale, undermine OPEC supply cuts

 By Henning Gloystein

-SINGAPORE, June 13 A 10-percent decline in oil prices since late May could push traders to keep crude in storage, looking to sell down the line when forward prices are higher.
+SINGAPORE, June 13 (Reuters) - A 10-percent decline in oil prices since late May could push traders to keep crude in storage, looking to sell down the line when forward prices are higher.

 That would undermine the impact of supply cuts led by the Organization of the Petroleum Exporting Countries (OPEC), which partly aimed to force traders holding oil in storage to sell to reduce bloated inventories that have sapped global prices .